Understanding your baby’s cow’s milk protein allergy

 For breastfed infants

 You should continue to breastfeed and follow a milk-free diet.
 You may need to think about adding Calcium and Vitamin D supplements which may be missing from your daily meal plan.
 Need a brainstorming buddy for meals that avoid cow's milk protein and work other sources of Calcium and Vitamin D into your diet?
-Dorothy's your Personal Baby Expert
+Dotti's your Personal Baby Expert

 , and she's got the answers!